rkasper/cv-creator/README.md

 * ~~Add this project to my CV.~~
 * ~~Tweak the style of hyperlinks.~~
 * Tweak the fonts so they look more like the ones in the Pages version of my CV.
+* Tweak the layout of lists so top-level lists are left-justified.
-* Tweak the layout so H2 and H3 display in caps.
+* Tweak the layout of H2 and H3 so they display in caps.
 * Tweak the page layout so it looks more like the Pages version of my CV.* Add CSS to the generated HTML file.
 * Generate a .doc file.
 * Generalize it as a web app?